aftergracepoint1/aftergracepoint.github.io/gracepoint-churches.md

 # Churches

-Gracepoint's network of collegiate churches spans across 70 campuses.
+Gracepoint's network of collegiate churches spans across **70 campuses**.
 The most up-to-date list of church plants can be found on the official Gracepoint website:
 > 👉 [Gracepoint Online: Find a Ministry](https://www.gracepointonline.org/find-a-ministry)

 <!--